vamoosebbf/sp_rfid/README.md

 |    src    | C program example based on the standalone sdk |

 ## Introduce

 <img src="img/sp_rfid.png" style="padding-right:100px;" align="right" width="" height="500" />

-  * Use SP-MOD SPI to communicate with RFID Module
-  * Control chip：The FM17510 is a highly integrated, contactless reader chip that works at 13.56MHz.
-    Supports non-contact reader mode in accordance with ISO/IEC 14443 protocol
+The FM17510 used in this module is a highly integrated non-contact reader chip working at 13.56MHz.
+Supports non-contact reader mode in accordance with ISO/IEC 14443 protocol,

-  * ISO14443 TYPEA supports communication rates of 106kbps，212kbps，424kbps
-  * Size :25*20mm
-  * 64Byte FIFO
-  * The connection method :SP-MOD (2*4P 2.54mm space stitch)or MX 6P connector 1.25mm spaced
+64Byte TRANSCeiver buffer FIFO.

 *See [Module Specification](doc/SP-RFID规格书V1.0.pdf) for more information.*